 Heathrow Airport Terminal 2

-Terminal 2 was Heathrow's first terminal.
-Opened in 1955, it was originally named the Europa Building.
-Terminal 2 closed in November 2009 for redevelopment and the new Terminal 2, also known as The Queen's Terminal, reopened on the 4th of June 2014.
+Terminal 2 opened in 1955 and was originally named the Europa Building.
+It closed in November 2009 for redevelopment and the new, revamped Terminal 2, also known as The Queen’s Terminal, reopened on the 4th of June 2014.

-Following the reopening of the terminal, many airlines now operate from it, and it has joined Terminal 5 in offering Domestic, as well as International, services.
-If you are not sure which terminal you need, check our Heathrow Flight Departures page and contact your airline if necessary.
+destinations via 29 airlines.
+If you’re not sure which terminal you need, check our Heathrow Flight Departures page and contact your airline if necessary.

-Check-in is located on the top floor of Terminal 2.
-Flight Arrivals are located on Level 1 while Flight Departures can be found on Level 5 (Check-in level) and Level 4 (Gates A1-A26).
-Gates B39-B49 are located in Terminal 2B.
+1 while Flight Departures can be found on Level 5 (Check-in level) and Level 4

 Self Service Check-in